Ellen Crocker

-Ellen "Nelly" or "Nellie" Crocker (1872–1962) was a British suffragette, and a cousin of Emmeline Pethick-Lawrence.
+Ellen Crocker (1872–1962) was an English suffragette.

 Life and activism

-Ellen Crocker (known as Nelly or Nellie) was born in 1872 in Stogumber, Somerset.
-Her father was a doctor, and she had a sister, Emma.
+Ellen Crocker (also known as Nelly or Nellie) was born in 1872 in Stogumber, Somerset.
+Her father was a doctor, and she had a sister, Emma Crocker.
+Her cousins were WSPU treasurer Emmeline Pethick-Lawrence and Dorothy Pethick.

 Crocker joined the suffragette movement but left when her cousin Emmeline Pethick-Lawrence and husband Frederick were expelled from the Women's Social and Political Union by the Pankhurts.

 In 1906, Crocker was a strong Liberal Party supporter, honorary secretary to the Wellington's Women's Liberal Association but became disillusioned in 1907 and left the party of 'a Government which persecutes women' to join the campaign for women's suffrage to avoid being a 'traitor to her sex'.